jrsmith3/jrsmith3.github.io/content/DRAFT.md

 This data (e.g. the SHA1 fingerprint) matched what I saw when I connected to the server with Safari and examined the certificate.

 2. I copied the above data (especially the part between the "BEGIN CERTIFICATE" and "END CERTIFICATE") and pasted it into a textfile with an email message to Marty.
-I then signed this message with my [gpg key]() because it seemed like the crypto thing to do.
+I then signed this message with my [gpg key (200C61F9)](https://keybase.io/joshuarsmith/key.asc) because it seemed like the crypto thing to do.
 Also I wanted to indicate that I wanted Marty to sign whatever response he sent back because I wanted to be sure that I wasn't experiencing a sophisticated spoofing attack (super low probability, but no sense in half-assing this security exercise).

 3. Marty executed some commands on his hardware to verify the cert: